ibm-cloud-docs/speech-to-text/language-models.md

 The method also returns a `status` field that indicates the state of the custom model:

 -   `pending` indicates that the model was created.
-It is waiting either for training data to be added or for the service to finish analyzing data that was added.
+It is waiting either for valid training data (corpora, grammars, or words) to be added or for the service to finish analyzing data that was added.
--   `ready` indicates that the model contains data and is ready to be trained.
+-   `ready` indicates that the model contains valid data and is ready to be trained.
+If the model contains a mix of valid and invalid resources, training of the model fails unless you set the `strict` query parameter to `false`.
+For more information, see [Training failures](/docs/services/speech-to-text/language-create.html#failedTraining-language).
 -   `training` indicates that the model is being trained on data.
 -   `available` indicates that the model is trained and ready to use with a recognition request.
 -   `upgrading` indicates that the model is being upgraded.